Breaking News Madison

 "While working on 'Collectors Call,' I met the show's other collectors and compared collecting styles" Deb said.
 "Now, if we find an item the other collects, we text them a heads-up.
 Fantastic camaraderie!"

-Every year The Hoffmanns emcee Winnie's Hometown Festival in White River, Ontario, home of the bear that inspired the stories.
+The Hoffmanns annually emcee Winnie's Hometown Festival in White River, Ontario, home of the bear that inspired the stories.
 Deb Hoffmann donates her duplicates to the White River Heritage Museum for the town to display or sell to help support the museum.

-Hoffmann's next goal for her collection is lofty … but she is well on her way to hitting it.
+Hoffmann's next target for her collection is huge … but she is well on her way to reaching it.

-"We might need another house," she teases of the future.
+"We might need another building," she teases of the future.
 To quote Winnie the Pooh, "Oh, bother."

 If you are from Madison and want more information about Hoffmann, and her world record Pooh collection, is available at www.mostpooh.com and www.YouTube.com/MostPooh5150.